 No homeowner wants water damage in their home.
 Not only does it cause a wet basement, but standing water can lead to expensive basement cracks and leaks.
 One of the best home waterproofing solutions to invest in is a sump pump.
-But these little machines can cause a lot of questions and confusion, so here are some frequently asked questions concerning this basement waterproofing technique.
+But these little machines can cause a lot of questions and confusion, so here […] The post Pump It Up!
+All About Sump Pumps, Explained appeared first on .

 What exactly is a sump pump?